SPRING: March 1–April 30th*

 What to expect

-From November 1st to May 15th, we are pleased to offer our 3–3.5+ hour tours.
+From March 1st to April 30th we are pleased to offer our 3–3.5+ hour tours.
 Our Spring/Fall tours are both longer, and more comprehensive than the competition’s.
-Our Spring/Fall Whale & Wildlife Tours are not Whale Guarantee tours, but we see whales on 50–70% of tours!
+Our Spring/Fall whale and wildlife tours are not covered under the whale guarantee program, but we see whales on 50–70% of tours!
 That said, if we get word that whales are in the area we often extend the tour (complimentary!).
 On every tour, we see a diverse range of exciting marine wildlife!
-(NO Guarantee Program)

 This tour offers comprehensive wildlife viewing opportunities so that our guests may experience as much as possible.
 The tours are generally shorter because of the seasonally cooler – while still mild! – temperatures.

-On this tour we often see a diverse selection of wintering birds, seals, sea lions and playful porpoise with whom we visit.
-Occasionally, we are graced with members of the Southern Resident Killer Whale Community (fish eaters), Bigg’s (Transient) killer whales (mammal eaters), gray whales, humpbacks, and minke whales.
+On this tour, we often see a diverse selection of wintering birds, seals, sea lions and playful porpoise with whom we visit.
+Occasionally, we are graced with members of the southern resident killer whale community (fish eaters), Bigg’s/transient killer whales (mammal eaters), grey whales, humpbacks, and minke whales.

 - hydrophone—you’ll hear the whales if we find them!

-Camera (& protective case/bag), extra clothing, snacks & a drink, a smile, and a sense of adventure!
+Camera (and its protective case/bag), extra clothing, snacks and a drink, a smile, and a sense of adventure!

-- we are asked to maintain 100 meters (110 yards) in Canadian waters and 183 meters (200 yards) in American waters from killer whales; 100m from baleen whales.
+- we are asked to maintain 200 metres in Canadian waters / 200 yards in American waters from killer whales; 100m from baleen whales.

 - bring a good camera with a zoom lens